annareser/annareser/README.md

 ## Hi, I'm Anna. :wave:

-### I'm a Business Analytics & Information Systems and Economics major at the Tippie College of Business at The University of Iowa.
+### I'm a Business Analytics & Information Systems and Economics double major at the Tippie College of Business at The University of Iowa.
+I'm currently a senior graduating this May and will start a full-time job at Kiewit Corporation over the summer.

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-0e76a8?style=flat-square&logo=Linkedin&logoColor=white)](https://linkedin.com/in/anna-reser) [![Website Badge](https://img.shields.io/badge/Website-3b5998?style=flat-square&logo=google-chrome&logoColor=white)](https://happy-smoke-098a44c10.3.azurestaticapps.net)